Marie Kondo has a lot to answer for.

 Smart storage solutions

-While it is tempting to push our summer clothes to the back of the wardrobe when the cooler months around, those pretty silks and lovely linens will quickly lose shape if not stored properly.
+While it is tempting to push our summer clothes to the back of the wardrobe when it cools down, silks and linens will quickly lose shape if not stored properly.

-Instead fold T-shirts and other casual items nicely and place in a suitable storage container with a strong lid, ensuring that you stack heavier items such as purses and accessories on the bottom and lighter items on the top.
+Instead, fold T-shirts and other casual items and place in a suitable storage container with a strong lid, ensuring you stack heavier items such as purses and accessories on the bottom and lighter items on the top.

 Where possible, try to pack and store the garments as loosely as possible to allow them to breathe.
 Add extra balls of scrunched up acid-free tissue paper and insert them between clothes so air can circulate.